 What to Use After a High Chair

 Transitioning your child from a high chair to the table can come with some minor challenges.
 Your child may still get restless using a normal chair, making them prone to falling off the seat.
 Chairs may also be too low for the child to reach the table top comfortably and propping them up with cushions is one solution.

-But, booster seats are safer for these purposes and help ease the transition from high chair to the dining table.
+But, booster seats are safer for these purposes and help ease the transition from the high chair to the dining table.

 Booster Seats to Help With Transitioning

 Booster seats are a must-have.
 They can come with a number of safety features such as belts for keeping your child restrained while seated.
 They should also include straps for keeping the booster seat firmly attached to the chair.